25 mins read

 Financial Issues

 Construction risks with financial consequences don’t always have life-or-death implications, but they can still lead to cash flow interruptions, supply chain issues, and other problems that put the project outcome in jeopardy.
-Delayed payments, rising material costs, fraud, and other unpredictable financial risks can drain funds and put projects in jeopardy.
+Delayed payments, rising material costs, fraud, and other unpredictable financial risks can drain funds and put projects at risk.
 Even small budget overruns can make it difficult to meet payroll and stay on schedule when the root cause is not addressed early in the life of the project.

 Operational Mishaps